termina-lang/termina/README.md

 The current status of the project is as follows:

 - The project is still in a preliminary phase.
 The transpiler is able to generate C code for different platforms.
-This code is supported by a Termina runtime that can be found in its [repository](https://github.com/termina-lang/termina-runtime).
+This code is supported by the Termina OSAL that can be found in its [repository](https://github.com/termina-lang/termina-osal).
 - The transpiler incorporates a type checker and a fully functional semantic parser capable of detecting errors and generating meaningful error messages.
 - The transpiler implements a simple Language Server Protocol (LSP) server that can be used by different integrated development environments.